Why our focus on the blind?

 Is there a better way to support adaptive golf for the blind?
 The following is our mission statement from our Articles of Incorporation.

 ARTICLE III PURPOSE

 The purpose for which the corporation is organized is: To provide systems and methods by which blind and visually impaired persons may receive instruction, practice and competition, using remotely measured golf shots at targets, and a scoring method based on statistical process control.
 To install systems in strategic locations that may benefit blind and otherwise impaired individuals who will benefit from a golf sport played on a range as a physical and mental therapy.
-To complement the adaptive golf programs in place by PGA, VA, and other programs conducting adaptive sports projects.
 To create a Paralympic Golf Sport (measured shots at targets, statistically scored) for the blind and severely vision impaired.

 Donate today to support golf for blind!

-Gifts by check may be made to Golf For Blind, Inc. and mailed to Golf For Blind, Inc., 638 La Jolla Ave., Sun City Center, FL 33573
+Check donations may be mailed to Golf For Blind, Inc., 638 La Jolla Ave., Sun City Center, FL 33573